gandreini/css-guidelines/css-style-guide.md

 ### 2.5 Utilities

 Utilities and helper classes with ability to override the styles defined in Global, Components and Layouts.
-Utilities includes classes for **hidden elements**, **label and value** elements to show metedata, classes to set up a **sticky footer**.
+Utilities includes classes for **hidden elements**, **label and value** elements to show metadata, classes to set up a **sticky footer**.

-### 2.6 External frameworks (like Bootstrap)
+### 2.6 External frameworks

-In some projects it could be useful to use a framework like Bootstrap of Foundation.
-You're highly discouraged to use this type of frameworks for complex projects since you'll spend a lot of time undoing styles (see 1.7 Avoid undoing/overriding).
+You're discouraged to use frameworks like Bootstrap of Foundation for complex and long term projects since you'll spend a lot of time undoing styles (see 1.6 Avoid undoing/overriding).

 If you use a framework, import it using a package manager (like NPM or Bower) and never modify the original files.
-Import the SASS files in the main **style.scss** file where you import all your files: select only the files you are really using (don't import the whole CSS).
+Import the SASS files in the main **style.scss** and select only the files you really need (don't import the whole CSS).

-Be aware that using the theming options of the framework (like bootstrap-theme of Bootstrap) will lead to having one more layer of styling for each element and you'll have to undo two levels of CSS style.
+Be aware that using the theming options of the framework (like bootstrap-theme of Bootstrap) will add another layer of style.

 ### 2.7 Color scheme

-In any UI is a good habit to use a limited set of colors.
-Using too many colors can lead to have a very incoherent interface that confuses the user.
+It's a good habit to use a limited set of colors: using too many colors can lead to have a very incoherent interface that confuses the user.

 For this reason we have a **color-scheme.scss** file that contains the variables **of all the colors used in the project**.
-This is useful to control and limit the number of colors used: these should be less than 15, including all the possible shades of gray used for borders and backgrounds.
+This will limit the number of colors used that should be less than 15, including all the possible shades of gray used for borders and backgrounds.

 The file should be imported before the **variables.scss**.

-Using other colors not declared into **color-scheme.scss** is not allowed.

-### 2.8 File organization, file naming and class naming

-TODO

-### 2.9 Style.scss file
+### 2.8 Style.scss file

 Outside the folders **Generic, Global, Components, Layouts, Utilities** we create the **style.scss** file which is responsible for importing all the needed scss files (that will be compiled by SASS).